DynamicPDF/core-suite-book/README.md

-# DynamicPDF Core Suite by Example
+# DynamicPDF Core Suite for .NET by Example

 ![](./book-small.png)

-The following GitHub project contains the manuscript: **DynamicPDF Core Suite by Example** as a PDF Document and all related source-code for the book's examples.
+The following GitHub project contains the manuscript: **DynamicPDF Core Suite for .NET by Example** as a PDF Document and all related source-code for the book's examples.